Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 The Ideal QUIC Transfer Time would be ~8.4 seconds, but in this example, the Actual QUIC Transfer Time was 12 seconds.
 The QUIC Transfer Time Ratio would then be 12/8.4 = 1.43, which indicates that the transfer across all connections took 1.43 times longer than the ideal.
-Note that our estimation of the Maximum Achievable QUIC Throughput are overestimated due to the optimistic scenario initially described.
+Note that our estimation of the Maximum Achievable QUIC Throughput is overestimated due to the optimistic scenario initially described.
 The actual QUIC Transfer Time is thus expected to be higher than the Ideal QUIC Transfer Time due to eventual network inefficiencies but also by overheads caused by the selected QUIC implementation as well as the number of concurrent streams being used for the test.

 ## QUIC Efficiency {#efficiency}

 In {{RFC6349}}, the TCP efficiency metric represents the percentage of Bytes that were not retransmitted.
-However when packet loss occurs in QUIC, Bytes are not retransmitted per say and instead new packets are generated.
+However, when packet loss occurs in QUIC, Bytes are not retransmitted per se, instead, new packets are generated.
-As a result, a packet may contain retransmitted frames as well as new frames and measuring the amount of retransmitted Bytes is not straigthforward.
+As a result, a packet may contain retransmitted frames as well as new frames, and measuring the amount of retransmitted Bytes is not straightforward.

 Instead, the QUIC efficiency MUST be measured by calculating the ratio between QUIC Payload Bytes and UDP Bytes.
-QUIC Payload Bytes are the total number of payload Bytes transmitted over QUIC while UDP Bytes are the total number of Bytes sent or received on the UDP socket, i.e. including QUIC protocol overheads.
+QUIC Payload Bytes are the total number of payload Bytes transmitted over QUIC while UDP Bytes are the total number of bytes sent or received on the UDP socket, i.e. including QUIC protocol overheads.
 This method allows to capture the impact of retransmission as retransmission of frames will impact the UDP Bytes without impacting the QUIC Bytes.
 Retransmitted data will effectively lower the measured QUIC Efficiency.